Happiness requires economic growth but not excess

 But they found no definitive menu of policy choices for governments to follow.
 Growth is as mysterious as happiness.
 We know something but not everything.

 Clearly, survival is necessary for happiness.
-And we do need to stop consuming fossil fuels.
+And we need to stop consuming fossil fuels.
 Estimates – guesses really – vary wildly, but some researchers reckon it would take around $4 trillion to scrub the atmosphere of excess carbon.
 Global GNP is about $85 trillion.
-Annual global military expenditure is about $2 trillion (35 per cent of which is the US alone.
-And the US military is itself a huge emitter of greenhouse gasses).
+Annual global military expenditure is about $2 trillion (35 per cent of which is the US alone and the US military is itself a huge emitter of greenhouse gasses).

-$4 trillion isn’t a lot to save the planet.
+A spend of $4 trillion isn’t a lot to save the planet.
 We saved the banks, why not ourselves?
-The resources do exist to cure the climate emergency without impoverishing the world’s economy and immiserating its inhabitants.
+The resources do exist to cure the climate emergency without impoverishing the world’s economy and making its inhabitants miserable.

 A funny thing about happiness is its relationship with age.
 David Blanchflower, professor at Dartmouth in the US, has written extensively about the “U-curve of happiness”.
 After controlling for all sorts of factors, happiness seems to depend mostly on how old we are.
-Blanchflower finds that happiness troughs at around the age of 47-48 and then creeps upwards ever after, even into our dotage.
+Blanchflower finds that happiness troughs at about age 47-48 and then creeps upwards ever after, even into our dotage.

 His latest findings, published just before Christmas, are consistent across 132 countries.
 Money, indeed, can’t buy us love but we really shouldn’t worry: we will, eventually, be happy.